danielsaidi/ApiKit/README.md

 }
 ```

 We can then define the routes to request from the Yelp API.
-In this case, let's just fetch a business by ID:
+In this case, let's just fetch a business by unique ID:

 ```swift
 import ApiKit